danutavadanei/gqlgen-validate/README.md

-Because the built-in config loader does not yet support swapping plugins, the example project (`example`) uses a tiny wrapper (`cmd/gqlgen`) that calls `api.Generate` with `api.ReplacePlugin(gqlvalidator.New())`.
+Because the built-in config loader does not yet support swapping plugins, the example project (`example`) uses a tiny wrapper (`cmd/gqlgen`) that calls `api.Generate` with `api.ReplacePlugin(plugin.New())`.

-Running `go run cmd/gqlgen generate` will now inject the  appropriate `validate:"..."` tags wherever your schema uses `@validate`.
+Running `go run cmd/gqlgen` will now inject the  appropriate `validate:"..."` tags wherever your schema uses `@validate`.

 ## Runtime validation helper

-Once the models carry validation tags you just need to wire up the runtime
+Once the models carry validation tags you just need to wire up the runtime middleware.

 ```go
 package main